globalbioticinteractions/nomer/README.md

 ### Building

+Please use [maven](https://maven.apache.org) version 3.3+ , otherwise you might find issues like [this one](https://github.com/globalbioticinteractions/nomer/issues/3).

 * Clone this repository
 * Run tests using `mvn test` (optional).
 * Run `mvn package -DskipTests` to build (standalone) jar